By default the grid renders values into the cells as strings. If you want something more complex you use a cell renderer.

 The cell editor for a column is set via

 undefined / null: Grid renders the value as a string.

-String: The name of a cell renderer registered with the grid.
+String: The name of a cell renderer component.

 Function: A function that returns either an HTML string or DOM element for display.

 This remainder of this documentation page goes through the grid provided cell renderer's.
 To build your own cell renderer see the section Cell Rendering Components.

 If you have no requirements for custom cells, then you should use no cell renderer.
 Having no custom cell renderers will result in the fastest possible grid (which might be important to you if using Internet Explorer) as even the simplest cell renderer will result in some extra div's in the DOM.

 If you just want to do simple formatting of the data (eg currency or date formatting)